K-Selenga/K-Selenga/README.md

 • 💬 Ask me about React and CSS, I am happy to help!

-• :computer: Most used line of code `git push origin master`
+• :computer: Most used line of code `git push origin main`

 • 😄 Pronouns: she/her